dashingzombie/KKClub-bot/README.md

   /check_kklub
 ```

-will show all players using an embedded table and reaction page changer.
+Will show all players using an embedded table and reaction page changer

 ```
   /check_leaderboard